smhallman10/ThirdPlacesApp/README.md

 Clone the repository to your local machine using the following command:

 git clone https://github.com/smhallman10/ThirdPlaces.git
-2. Install Dependencies
-Make sure you have CocoaPods installed to manage dependencies.
-Run:

-pod install
 3. Open the Project
 Open the .xcworkspace file in Xcode: